stdereka/liverpool-ion-switching/README.md

 4. Python packages are detailed in `requirements.txt`.
 In order to install them run:

         pip install -r requirements.txt

+5. Ubuntu 18.04 LTS (it is not necessary to have exactly this OS installed, you can run the solution almost on any modern Linux distribution)

 ## Hardware requirements (recommended)
 These requirements should be fulfilled if you want to retrain all models from scratch.